-11.5 Daily Availability Declaration
+10.5 Daily Availability Declaration

-- 11.5.1 Each Generator shall submit its Daily Availability Declaration to the Single Buyer by 10:00 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period. - 11.5.2 The Single Buyer shall ensure that the Dispatch Scheduling Model is updated by 10:30 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period with the relevant Generating Unit Operating Data for each Generator based on the Daily Availability Declarations.
+- 10.5.1 Each Generator shall submit its Daily Availability Declaration to the Single Buyer by 10:00 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period. - 10.5.2 The Single Buyer shall ensure that the Dispatch Scheduling Model is updated by 10:30 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period with the relevant Generating Unit Operating Data for each Generator based on the Daily Availability Declarations.

-11.6 Day Ahead Transmission Outage Plan
+10.6 Day Ahead Transmission Outage Plan

-- 11.6.1 The GSO shall submit the Day Ahead Transmission Outage Plan to the Single Buyer by 10:00 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period. - 11.6.2 The Single Buyer shall ensure that the Dispatch Scheduling Model is updated by 10:30 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period with the relevant Day Ahead Transmission Outage Plan.
+- 10.6.1 The GSO shall submit the Day Ahead Transmission Outage Plan to the Single Buyer by 10:00 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period. - 10.6.2 The Single Buyer shall ensure that the Dispatch Scheduling Model is updated by 10:30 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period with the relevant Day Ahead Transmission Outage Plan.

-11.7 Other Dispatch Scheduling Model inputs
+10.7 Other Dispatch Scheduling Model inputs

-- 11.7.1 The Single Buyer shall update the Dispatch Scheduling Model by 11:00 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period, the following inputs for the Day Ahead Dispatch period: - (a) the relevant daily dispatch of Generating Units using Secondary Fuel based on the Secondary Fuel Usage Plan; - (b) the relevant daily dispatch of all Hydro Plant based on the Hydro Plant Management Plan, where applicable; - (c) the relevant daily dispatch of all Cogeneration Plant based on the Cogeneration Usage Plan, where applicable; - (d) the relevant daily electricity imported or exported to any jurisdiction or region connected to the Electricity Transmission Network based on the Export and Import Plan, where applicable; - (e) subject to SEDA providing the relevant data and/or information to the Single Buyer, the relevant expected day ahead electricity generation of all Renewable Plant; - (f) the applicable daily gas price to be used for electricity generation in Sabah and the Federal Territory of Labuan as per the Power Sector Gas Price; and - (g) the applicable daily Secondary Fuel price to be used for electricity generation in Sabah and the Federal Territory of Labuan as per the relevant Secondary Fuel Monthly Price.
+- 10.7.1 The Single Buyer shall update the Dispatch Scheduling Model by 11:00 a.m. on the day preceding the commencement of the Day Ahead Dispatch Period, the following inputs for the Day Ahead Dispatch period: - (a) the relevant daily dispatch of Generating Units using Secondary Fuel based on the Secondary Fuel Usage Plan; - (b) the relevant daily dispatch of all Cogeneration Plant based on the Cogeneration Usage Plan, where applicable; - (c) the relevant daily electricity imported or exported to any jurisdiction or region connected to the Electricity Transmission Network based on the Export and Import Plan, where applicable; - (d) subject to SEDA providing the relevant data and/or information to the Single Buyer, the relevant expected day ahead electricity generation of all Renewable Plant;

+- (e) the applicable daily gas price to be used for electricity generation in the Federal Territory of Labuan as per the Power Sector Gas Price; and - (f) the applicable daily Secondary Fuel price to be used for electricity generation in the Federal Territory of Labuan as per the relevant Secondary Fuel Monthly Price.

-11.8 Day Ahead Dispatch Schedule
+10.8 Day Ahead Dispatch Schedule